The Best Beaches in South Australia for Fun in the Sun

 Flaherty Beach

-This one is not only one of the best beaches in South Australia, but in the entire country – and we know that’s no easy feat.
-In 2022, the breathtaking Flaherty Beach at the top of the Yorke Peninsula was awarded a top four place in a list of the best beaches in Australia by Tourism Australia.
+This one is not only one of the best beaches in South Australia, but in the entire country – and we know that’s no easy feat when looking at the competition.
+In 2022, the breathtaking Flaherty Beach on the Spencer Gulf side of the Yorke Peninsula was awarded a top four place in a list of the best beaches in Australia by Tourism Australia.

-Home to some of the whitest sand and clearest water you will see, you can walk through shallow postcard-perfect blue water on soft sand banks that seem to go on forever.
+Sitting between Turin Point and Hardwicke Bay on the Yorke Peninsula, Flaherty boasts some of the whitest sand and clearest water you will see.
+The very definition of picture-perfect, you can wade through the shallow, calm water and soft sand banks that seem to stretch on forever.

 Best Beaches in South Australia: Kangaroo Island